Ionizing radiation exposure

 - Compensation (payments)

 How do I get these benefits?

-You’ll need to file a claim for disability compensation and provide the evidence (supporting documents) listed below:
+You’ll need to file a claim for disability compensation and provide this evidence (supporting documents):

 - Medical records showing that you’ve been diagnosed with one of the illnesses on our list of those believed to be caused by radiation—or that your doctor states may be caused by radiation exposure, and